-- 1. No additional physical education courses required at most senior institutions. - A "C" average is automatically accepted without imposing the senior school's method of grade averaging. - 3.
+- 1. No additional physical education courses required. - A "C" average is automatically accepted without imposing the senior school's method of grade averaging. - 3.
 The junior college graduate is automatically admitted in good standing. - Graduates seem to understand requirements better, are more stable and adjust to the new environment.